Rutwik-Kikani/Simform-Training/README.md

 # simform-training
-My work and demos during training
+Mono repository for my practice demos and training demo.